 If you’re concerned about home title theft, you can always monitor your home’s title yourself for free by periodically checking your address on your county’s website.

 Here’s the real threat that should worry you

-You wouldn’t even think of posting your social security number or bank account information online for all to see.
+No sane person would even think of posting their social security number or bank account information online for all to see.
 Unfortunately, somebody else may have already done it.
 It could be just a matter of time before somebody uses it.

 As I’ve covered, you probably shouldn’t lose sleep over home title theft.
 What should concern you, however, is identity theft.
 If you haven’t taken proactive steps to protect your identity, you’re potentially a sitting duck for identity thieves.
 All it takes is a single data breach to expose your personal information to fraudsters.

 Unfortunately, data breaches happen all the time.
 The most infamous breach in recent years was the 2017 Equifax data breach.
 Equifax is one of the three major repositories that provide credit reporting information to banks when you apply for a credit card, mortgage, or reverse mortgage.

 Equifax aggregates and stores an enormous amount of highly personal information, including your name, social security number, loan and credit card account numbers, payment histories, address history, work history, date of birth, public records about you, etc.

 In short, Equifax is the holy grail for identity thieves.